brophdawg11/Automator.js/README.md

         return dfd.promise();
     }

-    // The 'right' action will not execute until after the asynchronous operation has completed. automator.automate([doAsync, 'right']);
+    // The 'right' step will not execute until after the asynchronous operation has completed. automator.automate([doAsync, 'right']);

-### Interim Actions ###
+### Interim steps ###

-If you need to execute a few dynamic actions, potentially oens thaty rely on state of your applicaton or a previous step, just return an array from an automator function.
-This steps will be inserted into the sequence immediately after the current step.
+If you need to execute a few dynamic steps, potentially ones that rely on the state of your applicaton or a previous step, just return an array from an Automator step.
+This array of steps will be inserted into the sequence immediately after the current step.

     var automator = new Automator();